Back to SimpliSafe Guides

 5

-Run system test and clear unresolved faults
+Run a system test to clear lingering alerts

 Quick Solutions